 - Your family relationships

 - Your diet and nutrition

 If holistic drug detox seems like an option that appeals to you, you’ll find that you’ll receive treatment for every aspect of your life.

 Understanding Medical Drug Detox

 Unlike holistic drug detox centers, a medical drug detox facility focuses more on the physical symptoms of your addiction and how to manage them best.
 Detoxing drugs from your body can be difficult and painful, so many clinics prescribe medication to help you through this process.

 Some drugs generally require a medical approach to drug detox.
 This refers to allowing you to take medication to help speed up detoxification.
 You can also take medications such as:

 These are usually prescribed to help with the anxiety and physical pain of withdrawal.
 Medical detox centers will also use a variety of therapies to help you learn new coping skills and offer medical advice regarding your mental health.
 Some people find complete relief from withdrawal while they’re taking these medications.
 During medical drug detox, you will be supervised very closely to be sure you’re not experiencing any medical complications that require intervention.
 Some drugs can result in seizures, heart palpitations, stroke, or other serious medical issues when stopped abruptly.

 Combining Medical Drug Detox with Holistic Drug Detox

-Here at Northpoint Recovery, we understand your need to get help for your drug addiction.
+The team at Northpoint Recovery understands your need to get help for your drug addiction.
 We’re very happy that you have decided to go to some type of drug detox facility, and we will do our best to make sure you find the one that’s right for you.
-If you would like assistance with finding a drug detox facility, we can help you with every step of the process.
-Contact us today to learn more.
+If you would like assistance understanding the difference between medical and holistic detox, contact Northpoint Recovery today at 208.486.0130.